TonyRipa/PlaceValue/README.md

 SparsePlaceValue
 ------------------------
 <i>SparsePlaceValue.js</i> is a data-type optimized for sparse PlaceValues.
 Whereas, SparsePlaceValue1 can handle 1D situations such as 1E2, and SparsePlaceValue2 can handle 2D situations such as 1E2,3 , SparsePlaceValue can handle an arbitrary number of dimensions such as 1E2,3,4 .
 SparsePlaceValue accepts Rational, Complex, or RationalComplex digits.

+Evaluation can be done can be done along any dimension (x,y,z,...) or even across dimensions (x/y,y/z,x\*y,...).

 SparsePolynomial
 ------------------------